-In the last decade, one species
+In the new millenium, one species

-Secretary.
-These unique specialists now
+Secretary and these unique specialists now

 work only with those who occupy high positions of redundancy in Indian companies.
 Right until the late ‘90s though, they